-With summer festival season already upon us and the city quickly getting too hot for comfort, it’s time to head out into the great outdoors.
-But hiking in sneakers or trying to desperately pitch your parents’ old tent when the rain is already pouring down can make anyone want to turn into a couch potato.
-Avoid equipment mishaps and get geared up the right way at these four Tokyo shops, which will have you looking the part in no time.
+Avoid equipment mishaps and get geared up properly and safely at these outdoorsy Tokyo shops, which will have you looking the part in no time.
 And for those who’d rather rent than buy, we’ve included a one-stop hire outlet as well.

 For more variety than you could ever ask for, make for this cluster of 14 outdoor-focused stores way out in Tokyo’s western suburbs.
 The shop selection at Moripark Outdoor Village includes clothing, bag and tent specialists, plus big-name brand outlets such as Coleman and The North Face.
 There’s also an insole processing service that’ll help you attain the perfect fit for your walking or hiking boots.
 Our favourite is the bouldering and yoga gym, which can be used by anyone who completes the registration process.
 And when you tire of all the shopping, head for the central plaza and its three restaurants and cafés.